ch3rn0byl/ImagePullerThingy/README.md

 These two files compared is slightly different.
 I need to figure out how to fix this up:
 ![comparison](https://github.com/ch3rn0byl/Driver-Puller-Thingy/blob/master/comp.PNG)

+But does it work??
+I'm pretty sure it does.
+The sizes of the files can get worked on to put the mind at ease.
+The output from the debugger is the same as what's shown in Ida in several places as you can see in the image below:

 This is a work in progress!
 Cleaner code and arguments shall come.
 Right now, the path of the file is hardcoded and the driver name is also hard coded.
 Also, I hate javascript!

 ToDos: